 Surgery, the intervention itself and the limited mobility during the postoperative period, is a risk factor for thrombosis and pulmonary embolism

-VTE and surgery are closely related.
-In Spain, one in every 7 patients who is diagnosed with DVT or PE, has undergone surgery in the weeks prior to the diagnosis of the disease.
+VTD and surgery are closely related.
+In Spain, one in every 7 patients who are diagnosed DVT or PE, have undergone surgery in the weeks prior to the diagnosis of the disease.

-This is basically due to the limited mobility that the convalescent person has during the postoperative period.
-Blood circulation in the veins slows down and, thus it is more prone to cause thrombosis.
-In addition, in post-surgical patients, there is a tendency of the blood to clot more easily, as part of the body’s response to the intervention.
+This is because, basically, the limited mobility that the convalescent person usually has during the postoperative period, slows down the circulation of the blood in the veins and is more prone to cause thrombosis.
+In addition, in post-surgical patients, there is a tendency of the blood to clot easier, as part of the body’s response to the intervention.